 Every injury case is unique.
 In determining a case’s value, there are many factors to consider, such as the severity of the injuries sustained; the length of time your child was totally or partially disabled; the amount of your medical bills; and whether the injury is permanent or not.
 The value of your case will be considerably less if you are partially at fault for the accident/injury.

 Every state has a “statute of limitations” that governs when you have to file a lawsuit for child injury.
-The statute of limitations in Florida is four years from the date of the injury.
+The statute of limitations in Florida is two years from the date of the injury.
 Medical malpractice claims are limited to two years.

 The complexity and size of the case will determine the final cost.
 But our firm works on a contingency basis, which means that you will only pay legal fees if we win your case.